pkcsecurity/info-radiator/README.md

   - `stop` - kills any existing instances of any radiator scripts and Firefox
   - `restart` - an alias for `stop && radiate`

-If you have SSH access to the PC, you can use this syntax to quickly restart the radiator:
+If you have SSH access to the PC, once you get to the bash prompt, you can simply enter any of those three commands!

+You can also use this syntax to quickly restart the radiator without opening a shell prompt, assuming your identity key is loaded into `ssh-agent`:
 ```bash
 ssh pkc@10.59.1.119 "DISPLAY=:0 nohup restart > /dev/null 2>&1 &"
 ```